 The video ad can appear when a user initiates video play either in the beginning (pre-roll), at points in between (mid-roll), or after (post-roll).
 Video ads are offered as either skippable or non-skippable, and may be served as a YouTube-hosted video (recommended) or a third-party-hosted video.

 Skippable: In a skippable video ad, viewers are given the choice to skip the ad after the initial 5 seconds.
-After the view of a skippable ad, it will increment the YouTube view count at the 30 seconds mark or when the ad has been watched completely.
-Skippable video ads can be a maximum of 60 seconds long.
+After the view of a skippable ad, it will increment the YouTube view count at the 30 seconds mark or when the ad has been watched completely (creatives must be at least 12 seconds long to increment view counts).
+Skippable video ads can be a maximum of 6 minutes long.

 Non-skippable: In a non-skippable video ad, viewers are not given the choice to skip the ad.
 Note that non-skippable video ads do not increment the view count.
-Non skippable ads can be a maximum of 15 seconds (20 seconds in EMEA, India, Malaysia, and Singapore).
-Non-skippable video ads that are up to 30-seconds long are allowed on a sub-set of inventory.
-We also offer 5 second “bumper video ads” as part of sponsorship packages.
+Non skippable ads can be a maximum of 15 seconds (20 seconds in EMEA, India, Malaysia, Mexico, and Singapore).

 Components of a Video Ad